Rui-Shi/DS2024_Facial_Expression_Identification/README.md

 **Overall Accuracy and weighted F1 scores**

-*   PCA + Logistic Regression (baseline): Obtained an accuracy of 37% and F1-score of 0.35.
+*   PCA + Logistic Regression (baseline): Obtained an accuracy of 37% and a F1-score of 0.35.
-*   PCA + KNN: When k=1, it achieved the best accuracy of 40% and F1-score of 0.40.
+*   PCA + KNN: When k=1, it achieved the best performance with 40% accuracy and 0.40 F1-score.
 *   PCA + Randomforest: Got 45% accuracy and 0.41 F1-score after intensive grid search and cross-validation.
 *   PCA + XGBoost: 48% accuracy and 0.46 F1-score after intensive grid search and cross-validation.
 *   LBP + KNN: 29.38% accuracy and 0.3 F1-score.